sersad/zbx-rc/README.md

 [root@server ~]# ./zbx-rc.py send '@asand3r' 'PROBLEM: Free space is low (5%)' 'Free space on disk C:\ too low - 5%'
 ```

-When using the URL https: // <zabbix> /tr_events.php?triggerid=3349067&eventid=4026100586, the message id with triggerid eventid will be saved in the sqlite database.
+When using the URL https://<zabbix/tr_events.php?triggerid=3349067&eventid=4026100586, the message id with triggerid eventid will be saved in the sqlite database.
 If a message is received with the same triggerid eventid it will be updated.